gurix/testing-day/simple-ruby/README.md

 It should print
 - the total number of ICU patients
-- the percentage of COVID related patiantes per Kanton
+- the percentage of COVID related patients per Kanton

 # Resources
 - Ruby Quickstart: https://www.ruby-lang.org/en/documentation/quickstart/